-Create new master component from existing component
+Create new main component from existing component

 After releasing "State" feature, it's been able to prepare complex interactions like "hover."
 Following feature may help to reduce required time preparing a new component with similar behaviors/instructions.

 New component with state settings every time when a similar behavior is expected in different look and feel.

 (Currently, preparing another XD file is believed to be the only solution to avoid this by selecting "Make it as local component" after loading it from another XD file.")